Susan Stern: College and married life

 Upon graduating from high school, Stern entered Syracuse University in New York in the early 1960s.
-In November 1964 she met Robert F. Stern, her future husband.
+In November 1964, she met Robert F. Stern, her future husband.
 They married in July 1965.
 Stern finished her undergraduate work as a Liberal Arts Major and immediately began her Master's study in Urban Education.
 She taught the sixth grade in a ghetto school in New York.
 Five months into her studies, Stern was expelled for preaching "communist and subversive doctrines."
-In 1966 Susan and Robert Stern drove across country, relocated to Seattle, and enrolled in advanced studies at the University of Washington School of Social Work.
-Robert F. Stern entered the University of Washington School of Law while Susan Stern pursued a Master's degree in social work which she completed in June, 1968.
+In 1966, Susan and Robert Stern drove across country, relocated to Seattle, and enrolled in advanced studies at the University of Washington School of Social Work.
+Robert F. Stern entered the University of Washington School of Law, while Susan Stern pursued a Master's degree in social work, which she completed in June 1968.
 By then, after nearly three years, the Sterns' marriage had begun to decline.
 In June 1968, Stern separated from her husband and moved to California.

 Students for a Democratic Society

-Stern's political activism began around the time that she and her husband moved to Seattle in 1966 when both began to attend classes at the Free University.
+Stern's political activism began around the time that she and her husband moved to Seattle in 1966, when both began to attend classes at the Free University.
 Following Stern's introduction to political activism, she became involved in the anti-war movement through peaceful protest.
-In August 1967 both Sterns went to Chicago to attend the New Politics Convention, which she said:
+In August 1967, both Sterns went to Chicago to attend the New Politics Convention, which she said:

 consisted of endless debates between the black militant caucus which controlled the majority of the votes, and the white liberals who were horrified by the black militants.
 The important thing about the New Politics Convention for Robby and me was that we came in contact with other white radical organizers, among them, Students for a Democratic Society (SDS).

 Upon returning to Seattle in the fall of 1967, Stern joined the Seattle chapter of SDS.
-Throughout the 1967 academic year both Sterns attended meetings.
+Throughout the 1967 academic year, both Sterns attended meetings.

 Weatherman

 Stern attended the SDS National Convention in Chicago in June 1969, where the organization's members split into various factions.
-At the convention there was great discussion of the Weatherman paper and arguments amongst the various chapters of SDS and other activists such as the Black Panther Party erupted throughout the meeting.
+At the convention, there was great discussion of the Weatherman paper and arguments among the various chapters of SDS and other activists such as the Black Panther Party erupted throughout the meeting.
 When Weatherman split off from the SDS, Stern joined Weatherman.
-After the convention Stern went back to Seattle and began to prepare for Days of Rage which would take place in Chicago, on October 8–11, 1969.
+After the convention, Stern went back to Seattle and began to prepare for Days of Rage, which would take place in Chicago, on October 8–11, 1969.
 Stern worked to recruit individuals to join Weatherman for Days of Rage riots.
-Stern joined the Seattle Weatherman collective, where her extensive use of drugs, provocative style of dress and habit of supporting the collective by topless dancing earned her enemies among the group's more solemn female leadership.
+She joined the Seattle Weatherman collective, where her extensive use of drugs, provocative style of dress and habit of supporting the collective by topless dancing earned her enemies among the group's more solemn female leadership.
 She was expelled after five months because the leadership distrusted her inability to function anonymously within a group and her unwillingness to give in to the group's regular tyrannizing "criticism–self criticism" sessions.